metrorailings/OwlBlog/content/posts/week-16-general-picks.md

 they can take advantage of the bad weather to run roughshod all over this soft Packers defensive front.

 **Green Bay will cover if**
 they can keep Derrick Henry under wraps.
+\- OR -
+the Packers overwhelmingly dominate time of possession.